WSU-kduncan/ceg3120-cicd-dcronauer/Project4/README-CI.md

 1. [For steps 2, 6, 7 DEV link provided in class](https://dev.to/rodrigokamada/creating-and-running-an-angular-application-in-a-docker-container-40mk)
 2. ChatGPT used for installing unzip - "how to i install and use unzip in running instance of docker node:18"
 3. For curl, already knew this command as we have done this in project 3, so i reference project 3 README
+4. I got feedback on MS1 that the method I documented here is not exactly correct.
+The idea is we want to capture changes to the repo.
+In my mind, you would zip of the contexts of the project whenever you made a commit, but this would be impractical.
+I did not go about redocumenting things, because i had a process working with actions and everything.
+However, I did change my Dockerfile to copy from local repository to docker image on image build.

 ## Setting up Dockerfile to auotomate the process